rocket-pool/RPIPs/RPIPs/RPIP-43.md

   The megapool MUST assume that any other funds present are rewards.
 - A Node Operator SHALL be able to distribute rewards from all validators in their megapool at once.
-- Rewards distribution MAY be temporarily blocked while validators are exiting or pending removal.
+- Rewards distribution MAY! be temporarily blocked while validators are exiting or pending removal.
 - There SHALL be a reward distribution function in the megapool
   - For this section, we define `borrowed_portion` as the megapool's `borrowed_eth / (bonded_eth + borrowed_eth)`